rvnclw33/unipantry/README.md

 # Unipantry

-Unipantry is a cross-platform Flutter application designed to help households track pantry items, manage grocery lists, and monitor product expiry dates.
-The system integrates barcode scanning, manual item entry, household collaboration, and scheduled notifications through Firebase and a custom notification service.
+Unipantry is a cross-platform Flutter application designed to support household-level food inventory management, grocery list organization, and expiry tracking.
+The system integrates barcode scanning, manual item entry, household collaboration, and scheduled notifications using Firebase and a custom notification service.
+The goal of the application is to provide a unified, synchronized, and efficient approach to pantry management while reducing food waste.

-The app aims to reduce food waste, streamline grocery planning, and provide a shared pantry for multiple household members.

 ---

 ## Overview

-Unipantry provides:
+Unipantry provides the following capabilities:

-- A shared pantry inventory for household members
+- Shared pantry inventory accessible by all members of a household
-- Grocery list creation and management
+- Creation and management of grocery lists
+- Barcode-based item retrieval through OpenFoodAPI
-- Barcode scanning (OpenFoodAPI) and manual entry
+- Manual item entry with validation
-- Automatic expiry reminders via scheduled notifications
+- Automatic scheduling of expiry reminders
-- Firebase authentication, Firestore syncing, and real-time updates
+- Real-time synchronization via Firebase Firestore
+- User authentication and household membership management through Firebase Authentication

-The project follows a modular, provider-based architecture that separates UI, state management, models, and services.
+The project follows a modular software architecture that separates UI components, state management, business logic, and data access layers.

 ---

 ## Architectural Notes

-- State Management: Riverpod providers
+- **State Management:** Implemented using Riverpod to ensure predictable state flow and separation of concerns.
-- Database: Firebase Firestore
+- **Data Persistence:** Firebase Firestore is used for real-time data synchronization across all household members.
-- Auth: Firebase Authentication
+- **Authentication:** Firebase Authentication manages user identity and access control.
-- Notifications: Local scheduled reminders for expiry dates
+- **Notification Scheduling:** A custom notification service schedules and dispatches expiry reminders locally.
-- API Integration: OpenFoodAPI for barcode lookups
+- **API Integration:** OpenFoodAPI is utilized for barcode-based item metadata retrieval.
-- UI: Multi-screen Flutter application with reusable widgets
+- **UI Layer:** Structured as a multi-screen Flutter application with reusable components, maintaining clear separation between UI and business logic.

-The architecture separates:
+The system architecture is organized into three major layers:
-- UI layer (Screens & Widgets)
-- Logic layer (Providers)
-- Data/Services layer

----
+1. **Presentation Layer** – Flutter screens and widgets
+2. **Logic/State Layer** – Riverpod providers handling domain logic
+3. **Data/Service Layer** – Firestore, Authentication, NotificationService, and external API integrations